Hot Winter Cycling Tips

 Consider my points below and let me encourage you to keep riding all year long, despite the temperature or snow.
 I assure you, the benefits far outweigh concerns you may have.*

 I think we can all agree that urban cycling presents dangers and hazards all year round.

 However, winter cycling does add some additional challenges.

-Cars (wrongfully) do not expect bikes to be on the roads in the winter, so they are not looking for us.
-To that end, I ensure my bike lights are pumping every time I start riding.
+Car drivers (wrongfully) do not expect bikes to be on the roads in the winter, so they are not looking for us.
+To that end, I ensure my bike lights are fully charged every time I start riding.
 Maybe also consider using some high visibility gear?
 Think of that neon vest as another layer of protection against the wind.